-"Extra Innings" education programs are strongly recommended for all students who visit the Cincinnati Reds Hall of Fame and Museum.
+"Extra Innings" education programs, presented by Ohio's 529 Plan, are strongly recommended for all students who visit the Cincinnati Reds Hall of Fame and Museum.
 These programs are designed to augment your classroom curriculum and are correlated to the Common Core State Standards.

 "Extra Innings" Education Programs